ManishaPrajapati-27/js-backend/Notes.md

 504 - Gateway time out

 #Middle Ware :- Before send the request we "check" somethings.
 The Check is called Middleare (Jaate hue mujhse mil ke jaana).

+# Use of Postman
+    - Make new Collection
+    - Make new Environment
+    - Give name to environment then use it
+    - {{}} use variable in double curly brac
+    - Save

+About Database Information
+/** Database always present in onather Continents **/

+1. If data is comes late then use await always.
+2. Remember always await in async await it throw error